DynamicQuery/DynamicQuery/README.md

 # DynamicFilter

+Let's say we need to filter our collection of data.
+However, we do not know what is the operation used to filter, or how many filters are used, or whether to `OR` the filters or `AND` the filters.

 DynamicFilter is a library aimed at allowing developers to easily filter their data at run time by specifying the `field name`, `filter operations`, `values` and `logical connectors` that are used for the filter.

 It would then translate the filters at runtime and construct the necessary expressions and feed it into `EntityFramework Core`.